Tahubu-AI/microsoft-tmw-linux-migration/Labs/Exercise-02/readme.md

-# Exercise 2: PostgreSQL migration to Azure Database for PostgreSQL Flexible Server
+# Exercise 4: SQL Server migration to Azure SQL Database

-Contoso Inc. is modernizing its infrastructure to improve scalability, security, and operational efficiency.
-As part of this initiative, the company plans to migrate its legacy [INSERT_NAME] application to Azure.
-This application relies on a PostgreSQL database named `dvdrental`, which currently resides on an on-premises Linux VM.
-To ensure a smooth transition, Contoso will use the built-in migration service in Azure Database for PostgreSQL - Flexible Server to move the database to a managed Azure environment.
+Contoso Inc. is continuing its infrastructure modernization journey by migrating legacy workloads to Azure in order to improve scalability, security, and operational efficiency.
+As part of this initiative, the company plans to move its on-premises SQL Server databases to Azure SQL Database to take advantage of the fully managed platform that offers built-in high availability, automated updates, and elastic scalability.

-In this exercise, you will use the [migration service in Azure Database for PostgreSQL](https://learn.microsoft.com/azure/postgresql/migrate/migration-service/overview-migration-service-postgresql) to validate the source database and perform a full migration to Azure.
-This approach allows Contoso to benefit from Azure’s built-in high availability, automated backups, and performance tuning features while minimizing downtime and manual effort.
+In this exercise, you will migrate an on-premises, VM-hosted SQL Server database to Azure SQL Database using the [Azure Database Migration Service](https://learn.microsoft.com/azure/dms/dms-overview).
+This process includes validating the source environment, configuring and running the migration project, verifying that the target database reflects the expected schema and data, and protecting the target database from threats and vulnerabilities.

 ## Objectives

 After completing this exercise, you will be able to:

-- Evaluate the compatibility of an on-premises PostgreSQL database for migration to Azure using built-in validation tools.
+- Assess the compatibility of an on-premises SQL Server database for migration to Azure SQL Database.
-- Perform a full offline migration of a PostgreSQL database to Azure Database for PostgreSQL - Flexible Server using the integrated migration service.
+- Configure and execute a migration using Azure Database Migration Service.
-- Verify the integrity of the migrated schema and data in Azure Database for PostgreSQL.
+- Verify the integrity of the migrated schema and data in Azure SQL Database.

 ## Duration